juliocezarcarneiro/GDP-per-capita-project/README.md

 ## 📝 Summary of findings
-* Luxembourg is the wealthiest nation and the third largest in healthcare expenditure because it has a small population and is a global finacial centeer with many private banking and wealth management.
+* Luxembourg is the wealthiest nation and the third largest in healthcare expenditure because it has a small population and is a global finacial center with many private banking and wealth management companies.
 It also has tax friendly policies that attracts multination cooprporations and wealthy people to invest in the country.
 * Switzerland spend the most on healthcare followed by other European countries like Austria and Germany as these countries have universal healthcare systems.
 Their populations are older on average, meaning more people require chronic care, long-term treatments, and age-related services.
 * South Africa has the highest GINI scrore suggesting high income desparity.
 Although it is a upper middle income country, the wealth is concentrated in the hands of small minority due to the legacy of apartheid system, high unemployment, and education gap.
-* In comparison, Canada and the United States are high income countries that do not have a high population density and have a higher GDP and spend more on healthcare than the world average.
+* In comparison, Canada and the United States are high income countries with low population densities, but have a higher GDP and spend more on healthcare than the world average.

 ## ⚠️  Limitations
-* Some countries had no data, so it was hard to make conclusions about their overall development.
+* Some countries lacked complete or consistent data, limiting comparative analysis.
-* We did not have the latest data from last couple of years, so the maps have complete data till 2021.
+* The latest data available is from 2021 for some indicators.
-* Any statistical analysis was not done to see if the results are statitically significant.
+* No statistical tests were performed to assess correlation or causality between variables—this project is primarily exploratory and visual.

 ## 🧭 Data Ethical Considerations
 Throughout this project, we tried our best to use data in a fair and responsible way.
 The datasets we used like GDP, GINI Index, Health Spending, and Population came from trusted public sources.
 We made sure to clean and organize the data carefully, without introducing any bias or misrepresenting any countries.
 When some data was missing or marked as "No data," we chose to show it as null rather than guessing or filling it in, so everything stayed honest and transparent.
 Our goal with the visuals was to help people understand global trends, not to mislead or reinforce stereotypes.
 We also made sure to mention any limitations in the data so viewers don’t make incorrect conclusions.